said-alrove/mixins-sass/README.md

 I didn't find any way how I could give the opportunity to the user of putting more than one shadow (I'll work on that).

-> That's something possible in LESS, but I've not found how to do it in SASS
+> That's something possible in LESS, but I've not found how to do it in SASS yet.

 #### Mixin's preview